liferay/liferay-screens/android/documentation/AssetListScreenlet.md

 ## Important Note

-_This product is under heavy development and its features aren't ready for use in production.
-It's being made public only to allow developers to preview the technology._
+*This product is under heavy development and its features aren't ready for use in production.
+It's being made public only to allow developers to preview the technology.*

 ## Requirements

 - Android SDK 4.0 (API Level 14) and above
 - Liferay Portal 6.2 CE or EE
-- Mobile Widgets plugin installed
+- Mobile Widgets plugin

 ## Compatibility